datacraft-dsc/DEPs/6/README.md

 #### Response

-If the server accepts the request, the response must be a JSON encoded map with the **jobid** and the corresponding value.
+The response to a valid request must be a JSON encoded map with the **jobid** and the corresponding value.
+Invalid requests must return a response code as described below.

 ```json
 {